tnonate/thenewoil/src/pages/en/criteria.md

 ## Universal Requirements

 * Must be actively maintained
+* Must be available on all operating systems (where applicable).
+Web apps acceptable for desktop, though not preferred.
+* Mobile apps must be available through the Google Play and/or Apple App stores (where applicable).
+F-Droid and/or APKs preferred for Android devices.
 * Recommendations must be source available (at least on the client side) unless few or no such alternatives exist.
 * Proprietary recommendations must have an established history or assurance of respecting user privacy and data sovereignty, or must offer significant features not found in their source available counterparts that would be beneficial for a typical threat model